 7. Neon Tetra

-Named for the incandescent blue stripe that runs across its body and renders it visible even in darkness, the neon tetra is a staple of freshwater aquariums and has long been a popular choice among beginners.
+Named for the incandescent blue stripe that runs across its body and renders it visible even in darkness, the neon tetra is a staple of aquariums.
+In addition, it has long been a popular freshwater tropical fish choice among beginners.

-Close to 1.5 million neon tetras are imported to the US every month, which is good news for American aquarists as this is a particularly sociable fish.
-It is suggested that you keep at least five neon tetras in your tank at a time, as smaller groups may feel threatened despite their own peaceful nature.
+Close to 1.5 million neon tetras are imported to the US every month, which is good news for American aquarists as this is an enjoyable fish.
+However, it is suggested that you keep at least five neon Tetras in your tank at a time, as smaller groups may feel threatened despite their peaceful nature.

-The cherry barb is a relatively easy fish to care for as long as you have an appropriately sized tank.
-When grown, the typical cherry barb will reach 2 inches in length and will require at least 25 gallons of water.
+Cherry barbs are a relatively hardy and easy fish to care for as long as you have an appropriate tank.
+However, when grown, this species will reach 2 inches in size and require at least 25 gallons of water.

-You should also add some plant displays to your aquarium if you’re considering going with a cherry barb, as it is one of many fish breeds that like to hide themselves away even when not in danger.
+You should also add some plants to your aquarium if you’re considering going with this Fish, as it is one of many Fish that like to hide themselves away even when not in danger.

-If you google a picture of the cherry barb, you’ll find several dozen images of a bright red fish, which, of course, gives the creature its name.
-It is important to note, however, that the cherry barb is primarily silver in color, with male fish turning cherry red only when spawning.
+If you google a picture of cherry barbs, you’ll find several dozen images of a bright redfish, which, of course, gives the creature its name.
+However, it is essential to remember that this Fish is primarily silver in color, with males turning bright red only when spawning.

-Although remarkably unfriendly when it comes to its interactions with other species of fish, the oscar can build up quite a positive relationship with humans, with its capacity for what appears to be love being traced back to its superior intelligence when compared to other freshwater tropical fish.
+Although remarkably unfriendly when it comes to its interactions with other fish species, the oscar can build up quite a positive relationship with humans, with its capacity for what appears to be love being traced back to its superior intelligence compared to other tropical Fish.

-Because of its hostility, the oscar is not suitable for housing in a community aquarium and should be kept only with other Oscars.
-It is this aggressiveness, combined with its enhanced waste production and frustratingly specific diet, that turns many fishkeepers off the oscar.
+Because of its hostility, it is not suitable for housing in a community fish tank and should be kept only with large, aggressive Fish with enough space.
+This aggressiveness, combined with its enhanced waste production and frustratingly specific diet, turns many fishkeepers off.

 Of course, the oscar is not without its charm.
-Because of its intelligence, the average oscar can be taught to respond to its name and may even learn a few tricks over the course of its two-decade estimated lifespan.
+Because of its intelligence, it is taught to respond to its name and may even learn a few tricks throughout its two-decade estimated lifespan.

 10. Bristlenose Pleco

-If you’re considering breeding your fish, you should cross the Bristlenose off your list because it is definitely not what you are looking for.
+If you’re considering breeding your Fish, you should cross the Bristlenose off your list because it is not what you are looking for.

-A species of catfish, the Bristlenose pleco is notoriously challenging to breed, with even the most experienced and dedicated aquarists failing in their attempts to do so.
+A species of catfish, the Bristlenose pleco, is notoriously challenging to breed, with even the most experienced and dedicated fish keepers failing in their attempts to do so.

-Despite being a bottom feeder, the Bristlenose can actually be quite amusing to observe, owing to its tendency to launch itself through the water (incidentally, do not house a Bristlenose in an open tank).
+Despite being a bottom feeder, the Bristlenose can be pretty amusing to observe, owing to its tendency to launch itself through the water (incidentally, do not house a Bristlenose in an open tank).

-Much like the Bristlenose pleco, the zebra danio is known to jump and so should not be kept in an open tank.
-Thankfully, that’s where the specific requirements end with this species of fish.
+Much like the Bristlenose pleco, the danio is known to jump and should not be kept in an open tank.
+Thankfully, that’s where the specific requirements end with this fish species.

-The zebra danio is one of the easiest breeds of freshwater fish to care for and can flourish in a number of water conditions.
-Rarely exceeding 7 centimeters in length, a zebra danio requires only 10 gallons of water and can be sustained on generic flakes.
+Care for danios is very easy as it’s a very hardy fish and one of the best Fish for beginners and can flourish in several water conditions.
+Rarely exceeding 7 centimeters in size, a zebra danio requires only 10 gallons of water and can be sustained on generic flakes.

-It should be pointed out, however, that zebra danios like to travel in groups and can become stressed to the point of ill-health if kept alone.
+However, it should be pointed out that danios like to travel in groups and can become stressed to the point of ill-health if kept alone.

 Much like the zebra danio, the platy is a community fish and prefers to travel in groups of five, although it feels safer in larger groups.
 But despite the fact it calls for a large group, the platy can live a happy life in just 10 gallons of water.

-Furthering its similarities to the zebra danio, the platy is visually pleasing, with some arguing it is more interesting to look at than its predecessor and, indeed, the vast majority of aquarium fish.
+Furthering its similarities to the zebra danio, care for this Fish is very easy.
+The platy is visually pleasing, with some arguing it is more interesting to look at than its predecessor and, indeed, the vast majority of aquarium fish.

 This is because platies are not limited to a single color or pattern.
-Platies are a peaceful bunch and get on particularly well with other small breeds of fish.
-They can be fed both plant and animal foods, although they generally prefer the former.
+Platies are a peaceful bunch and get on particularly well with other small Fish.
+They can be fed both plants and animal foods, although they generally prefer the former.

-Mollies are a community fish and actually get on quite well with platies.
-Mollies can grow quite large and often end up pushing 5 inches in adulthood, so you should house yours in a tank of over 20 gallons (although 20 gallons alone should be enough if you’re keeping only a small group).
+Mollies are an easy community fish and get on quite well with platies.
+However, mollies can grow quite large and often end up pushing 5 inches in adulthood, so you should house yours in a tank of over 20 gallons (although 20 gallons alone should be enough if you’re keeping only a small group).

-The discus is a breathtaking fish but has very specific needs which can rarely be met by the beginner aquarist.
-You should only consider adding one to your tank if you have at least a year of experience under your belt.
+The discus is a breathtaking fish but has specific needs that the beginner aquarist can rarely meet.
+Therefore, you should only consider adding one to your tank if you have at least a year of experience under your belt.

-The discus requires a premium-grade tank of at least 25 gallons and can grow up to 20 centimeters when properly housed and fed an adequate diet.
+The discus requires a premium-grade tank of at least 25 gallons and can grow up to 20 centimeters when adequately housed and fed an adequate diet.